Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Included pillows Accent pillows with feather-fiber fill Accent pillows with feather-fiber fill

-Perceived firmness (seat) Medium-plush with a slow settle Medium-plush, slightly snugger feel
+Seat feel Medium-plush with a slow settle Medium-plush with a slightly snugger feel

-Cooling / breathability Moderate; can feel warm for hot sleepers Moderate; similar heat profile
+Cooling Moderate; can feel warm on long sits Moderate; similar heat profile

 How We Tested It

-We lived with the Maggie Sofa and Maggie Loveseat as our main living-room seats—TV nights, laptop work, gaming sessions, and short naps.
-We scored them on Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-We also tracked cushion recovery after repeated sit cycles, edge comfort when standing up, and how the back support felt as posture shifted from upright sitting to a semi-reclined lounge.
+We used the Maggie Sofa and Maggie Loveseat as our main living-room seats for TV nights, laptop work, gaming sessions, and short naps.
+Our hands-on process followed the scoring framework in How We Test Sofas, with separate checks for Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+We also watched cushion recovery after repeated sit cycles, checked edge support while standing up, and paid attention to how back support changed between upright sitting and a semi-reclined lounge posture.

 Maggie Sofa: Our Testing Experience